In October 2020 Ethical Consumer viewed Unilever's website for the company's policy on supply chain management.

 Ethical Consumer deemed it necessary for companies to have an auditing and reporting system.
 Results of audits should publicly reported and quantitatively analysed.
 The company should have a scheduled and transparent audit plan that applies to their whole supply chain, including some second tier suppliers.
 The company should also have a staged policy for non-compliance.
 The costs of the audit should be borne by the company.

 In its document called 'Unilever Human Rights Report 2017' Unilever stated "Alongside our own URSA (Understanding Responsible Sourcing Audit) standard, we now recognise SMETA (Sedex Members Ethical Trade Audit) audits, thus eliminating duplications for suppliers and reducing audit fatigue and cost.
 This is possible as we have worked with partners to strengthen standards and in June 2017 Sedex (an online platform for sharing responsible sourcing data on supply chains) updated and extended the scope of its compliance process and auditing tool (SMETA) incorporating critical elements of our RSP (URSA) audit."
-It was not specified whether the Unilever Responsible Sourcing Policy and associated auditing system appeared included any Tier 2 suppliers.
+It was not specified whether the Unilever Responsible Sourcing Policy and associated auditing system included any Tier 2 suppliers.

 The results of audits were published and quantitatively analysed in the Unilever Human Rights Update Report 2019.